-CO1: To make the students interpret different physical systems, construct mathematical models and reduce a block diagram of multiple subsystems to a signal block.

-CO2: To make the students employ time domain analysis to predict and diagnose transient performance parameters of the system for standard input functions.

-CO3: To make the students analyze the system stability using complex domain.

-CO4: To make the students formulate different types of analysis in time and frequency domain.

-CO5: To make the students Identify the needs of different types of controllers and compensator to ascertain the required dynamic response from the system.
+- CO1: To interpret different physical and mechanical systems in terms of electrical system to construct equivalent electrical models for analysis. - CO2: To employ time domain analysis to predict and diagnose transient performance parameters of the system for standard input functions. - CO3: To formulate different types of analysis in frequency domain to explain the nature of stability of the system. - CO4: To assess controllability and observability of control systems. - CO5: Identify the needs of different types of controllers and compensator to ascertain the required dynamic response from the system.

-CO6: To make the students assess controllability and observability of control systems.

-CLO1: Explain the concepts of classification of control systems, develop of mathematical models from schematics of physical system and reduce a block diagram of multiple subsystems to a signal block

-CLO2: Describe time domain analysis and predict the performance parameters of the system for standard input functions.

-CLO3: Compute stability of the system in complex domain.

-CLO4: Analyze stability of the system in time and frequency domain.

-CLO5: Identify the needs of different types of controllers and compensator to ascertain the required dynamic response from the system.
+- CLO1: Characterize any system in Laplace domain to illustrate different specification of the system using transfer function concept. - CLO2: Interpret different physical and mechanical systems in terms of electrical system to construct equivalent electrical models for analysis. - CLO3: Employ time domain analysis to predict and diagnose transient performance parameters of the system for standard input functions. - CLO4: Formulate different types of analysis in frequency domain to explain the nature of stability of the system. - CLO5: Identify the needs of different types of controllers and compensator to ascertain the required Dynamic response from the system.

-CLO6: Assess controllability and observability of control systems.